sifisofakude/serverresults/README.md

 # ServerResults

-ServerResults is a lightweight, immutable wrapper around OkHttp that simplifies blocking HTTP requests.
-It captures success or failure in a single object, exposing response code, body, headers, and error messages without forcing callers to handle exceptions.
+**ServerResults** is a lightweight Java utility that wraps **OkHttp** and executes **blocking HTTP requests**, capturing the result (success or failure) in a single immutable object.

+It is designed for developers who want:

+* Simple synchronous HTTP calls
+* No checked exceptions
+* Clear success vs networkfailure handling
+* Full control over threading

 ---

 ## Features

-* Simple API: `getServerResults()` and `getServerResultsUnsafe()`
+* Simple blocking HTTP API
+* No checked exeptions
+* Immutable result object
+* HTTP status code + response body access
+* Network error detection
+* Optional SSL certificate pinning
+* Android & JVM compatible
+* PlayStore compliant

+---

+## Important: Blocking calls

+All **ServerResults** request methods perform blocking network operations.

+You must not call them on:

-* Fully blocking requests (threading warning: do not call on Android main/UI thread)
+* Android main/UI thread

-* Built-in handling for network, SSL, and IO errors

-* Optional headers and request body support for GET, POST, PUT, PATCH, DELETE

-* Access to response headers

-* Advanced user support: retrieve the `OkHttpClient` and customize via `.newBuilder()`

-* Convenience helpers: `isSuccess()` and `isNetworkError()`
+* Perfomance-critical threads

+Threading is intentionally left to the user so the library remains flexible and framework-agnostic.

 ---